Citibank Screwed Up

-Sometimes, when looking from the outside in we (Stealing Share) give companies more credit then they deserve.
+Sometimes, when looking from the outside in, we (Stealing Share) give companies more credit than they deserve.
 We see a brand theme that seems so right.
 And, then watch it change into a meaningless tag line that switches with a new campaign.

 The brand of Citibank had the makings of a brand with their live richly theme not long ago. if their analysis and strategy had revealed an aspirational need amongst the target audience to do just that.

 It was prized real estate for their brand to stake a claim.
 As a brand theme-line, it would have presented an opportunity for Citi to demonstrate its live richly brand in every product and service they offered.
 Thus reinforcing all of their branded products as being part of the successful and richly living person’s life.

 Suddenly, a credit card is more than just a plastic charge card.
 It is a means to “live richly.”

 And, they could have developed partnerships with high-end luxury goods manufacturers.
 Partnerships that enabled the “richly living” customers to partake in a little bit more of the good life.

 It is the responsibility of the brand to direct everything that it does and offers.